choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

     </plugins>
 {% endhighlight %}

 This means admins can issue commands and MCollective servers can read those commands and reply.
-However, it also means that servers can issue commands, which you probably don't want.
+However, it also means that servers can issue commands.
+If you're using MCollective's [SSL security plugin][ssl_plugin] (or another security provider with strong client authentication), this is generally fine: servers could potentially _receive_ bogus commands, but will reject any commands that don't come from an authorized client user.

+[ssl_plugin]: /mcollective/reference/plugins/security_ssl.html

 Note that the `everyone` group (as seen in the `ActiveMQ.Advisory.>` topics) **isn't special.** You need to manually make sure all users are members of it.
 ActiveMQ does not appear to have any kind of real wildcard "everyone" group, unfortunately.